CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Check that users/resources/groups/shared drives exist within the destination system.

-Change Conditions: When disabled, a check will not be performed before the migration.
+Change Conditions: When disabled a check will not be performed before the migration.

 ### Check Services Enabled <a name="cheseren"></a>
 {: .no_toc }